elbwalker/talks/220916-code_talks/README.md

 > Recommendation: Create an implementation layer as a part of your data collection.
 Make it easy to contribute.

 ## Event 'n' context

-XXX Update to real Blog or Article example

 ```json5
 {